apache/tvm/apps/ios_rpc/README.md

 You can get value of your `team_id` in the following ways:
 - **You have registered Apple Developer Profile**.
 In this case you developer Team ID available at https://developer.apple.com/account/#/membership
 - You are using your local developer profile.
-In this case run the command above with `XXXXXXXXXX` instead of Team ID.
+In this case, leave `XXXXXXXXXX` in the command instead of substituting a Team ID.
 Then open `tvmrpc.xcodeproj` by using XCode, click on the project name (`tvmrpc`) on the left panel.
 Then select target `tvmrpc`.
 At the bottom of this panel go to `Signing & Capabilities` tab and in the field `Team` select your local developer profile (`Your Name (Personal Team)`).

   On the first run of the application you may see message `Could not launch